-Responding, analyzing, and making judgments about works of music.
-(Standard 4.0, Grades 9-12 Proficient).
+Responding, Analyzing and Making Judgments About Works of Music (Standard 4.0, Grades 9-12 Proficient).
 Students critically assess and derive meaning from the works of music and the performance of musicians in a cultural context according to the elements of music and aesthetic qualities.

-Students will develop specific criteria for making informed critical evaluations of the quality and effectiveness of performances, compositions, arrangements, and improvisations.
+Students will develop specific criteria for making informed critical evaluations of the quality and effectiveness of performances, compositions, arrangements, and improvisations for advanced level ensembles.